 Overall, your hair colour will look as good as the effort you put into it.
-I usually recolour my hair every month, which incidentally coincides with payday and I prelighten my roots every 2 months.
-My hair is a lot healthier since I started dying it red, and i have actually got used to not washing it as often.
+I usually recolour my hair every month (which incidentally coincides with payday) and prelighten my roots every two months.
+My hair feels a lot healthier since I started dying it red, and I have actually gotten used to not washing it as often.

-Are there any tips that I have missed out?
+Are there any tips that I have missed?
 Do you have any tricks up your sleeve to retain the vibrancy of your hair colour?
 I'd love to hear them!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.